 Waynesville, MO 65583

 Each cemetery provides the following services at no cost:

 Concrete grave liner (if a vault is not purchased by the Family)

 Who is eligible for Burial at a Missouri State Veterans Cemetery?
 Eligibility requirements for the burial at the Missouri State Veterans Cemetery are the same as for VA National Cemeteries.
 Exact eligibility requirements can viewed at the VA, National Cemetery Administration Eligibility webpage.
 The following are the general eligibility requirements:

-Discharged from active duty under conditions other than dishonorable, or
+Discharged from active duty service in the U.S. Armed Forces under conditions other than dishonorable, or

-Served at least 20 years in the National Guard or Reserves and qualified for military retired pay (or would have qualified except death occurred before age 60), or
+Served at least 20 years in the National Guard or U.S. Armed Forces Reserves and is eligible for military retired pay (or would have been eligible except their death occurred before age 60), or

 All Veterans are encouraged to complete the Missouri Veterans Cemetery, Eligibility Pre-Certification Application to establish eligibility prior to need.

 Missouri Veterans Commission, Planning for the Future Booklet

 Learn more about the Missouri State Veterans Cemeteries